-The Existing Notes are convertible into shares of the Company's common stock at any time at the initial conversion price of \$3.77 per share, which rate is subject to adjustment as set forth in the Supplemental Indenture.
-Under the Supplemental Indenture, the conversion of the Existing Notes in connection with a Fundamental Change (as defined in the Supplemental Indenture) is substantially the same as under the New Notes Indenture, other than the applicable conversion price.
+The 5.00%/7.00% Convertible Notes are convertible into shares of the Company's common stock at any time at the initial conversion price of \$3.77 per share, which rate is subject to adjustment as set forth in the Supplemental Indenture.
+Under the Supplemental Indenture, the conversion of the 5.00%/7.00% Convertible Notes in connection with a Fundamental Change (as defined in the Supplemental Indenture) is substantially the same as under the 3.00%/5.00% Convertible Notes Indenture, other than the applicable conversion price.

-Upon conversion of the New Notes and/or the Existing Notes, the Company will pay and/or deliver, as the case may be, cash, shares of the Company's common stock or a combination of cash and shares of the Company's common stock, at the Company's election, together with cash in lieu of fractional shares.
-The value of shares of the Company's common stock for purposes of the settlement of the conversion right, if the Company elects to settle in cash, will be calculated as provided in the New Notes Indenture or Supplemental Indenture, as applicable, using a 20 trading day observation period.
+Upon conversion of the 3.00%/5.00% Convertible Notes and/or the 5.00%/7.00% Convertible Notes, the Company will pay and/or deliver, as the case may be, cash, shares of the Company's common stock or a combination of cash and shares of the Company's common stock, at the Company's election, together with cash in lieu of fractional shares.
+The value of shares of the Company's common stock for purposes of the settlement of the conversion right, if the Company elects to settle in cash, will be calculated as provided in the 3.00%/5.00% Convertible Notes Indenture or Supplemental Indenture, as applicable, using a 20 trading day observation period.

-As discussed previously, the New Notes are convertible into' common stock at the option of the holder.
-The Company determined that the conversion option is not clearly and closely related to the economic characteristics of the New Notes, nor does the conversion option meet the own equity scope exception as the Company does not currently have sufficient authorized and unissued common stock shares to satisfy the maximum number of common stock shares that could be required to be issued upon conversion.
-As a result, the Company concluded that the embedded conversion option must be bifurcated from the New Notes, separately valued, and accounted for as a derivative liability.
-The initial value allocated to the derivative liability was \$38,962, with a corresponding reduction in the carrying value of the New Notes.
-During each reporting period, the derivative liability, which is classified in long-term debt, will be marked to fair value through earnings.
-If the Company receives shareholder approval for the increase in the number of shares of common stock authorized and available for issuance upon conversion of the New Notes so the conversion option can be share-settled in full, the conversion option is expected to qualify for equity classification and the bifurcated derivative liability will no longer need to be accounted for as a separate derivative on a prospective basis from the date of reassessment.
-Any remaining debt discount that arose at the date of debt issuance from the original bifurcation will continue to be amortized through interest expense.
+As discussed previously, the 3.00%/5.00% Convertible Notes are convertible into common stock at the option of the holder.
+As of March 27, 2020, the date of the Exchange Offer, the Company determined that the conversion option was not clearly and closely related to the economic characteristics of the 3.00%/5.00% Convertible Notes, nor did the conversion option meet the own equity scope exception as the Company did not have sufficient authorized and unissued common stock shares to satisfy the maximum number of common stock shares that could be required to be issued upon conversion.
+As a result, the Company concluded that the embedded conversion option must be bifurcated from the 3.00%/5.00% Convertible Notes, separately valued, and accounted for as a derivative liability, which was classified in long term debt and marked to fair value through earnings.

+On June 30, 2020, the Company filed articles of amendment to increase the number of shares of common stock authorized (see Note 8 - Stockholders' Equity).
+As a result of this increase, the number of the Company's common stock shares available for issuance upon conversion of the 3.00%/5.00% Convertible Notes is sufficient to allow the conversion option to be share-settled in full.
+The Company has concluded that as of June 30, 2020 the conversion option qualifies for equity classification and the bifurcated derivative liability will no longer need to be accounted for as a separate derivative on a prospective basis from the date of reassessment.
+As of June 30, 2020, the fair value of the conversion option of \$36,952 was classified to equity as additional paid-in capital.
+The remaining debt discount that arose at the date of debt issuance from the original bifurcation will continue to be amortized through interest expense.